 This is an easy vegan version of the pinto or “colorada” beans that accompany many Dominican meals.
-It uses a little sweet smoked paprika to give the pinto beans a rich, almost meaty taste.
-Although usually a side, these beans will make a tasty protein packed meal on their own with some brown rice and a crunchy cabbage salad.
+It uses a little smoked paprika to give the pinto beans a rich, almost meaty taste.
+Although... usually a side, these beans will make a tasty protein-packed meal with some brown rice and a crunchy cabbage salad.
 They are equally delicious as a filling for a burrito.
-Beans are great sources of protein, and when eaten in combination with a whole grain like brown rice, or a whole wheat tortilla as suggested here, they will give your body complete protein, important to know if you are moving towards a vegetable based diet to reduce your risk of cancer recurrence.
+Beans are great sources of protein, and when eaten in combination with a whole grain like brown rice, or a whole-wheat tortilla as suggested here, they will give your body complete protein — important to know if you are moving toward a vegetable-based diet to reduce your risk of cancer recurrence.

-1. Heat the oil in a Dutch oven, or heavy bottomed pot, over a medium-high heat.
+Heat the oil in a Dutch oven, or heavy-bottomed pot, over a medium-high heat.
 Add cumin and let it sizzle for 30 seconds.
 Add the onion, carrot, celery and oregano.
 Sprinkle with salt and cook for 2 minutes.
 Partially cover and turn the heat down to medium-low and sweat for 10 minutes or until they are tender and beginning to caramelize.

 Always drain and rinse canned beans before using to get rid of the excess salt.